 • Interactive exercises

-• Listening and speaking exercises
+• Listening and speaking practice

-• Reading and grammar explanations
+• Reading and clear grammar explanations

-• Personalized learning plan
+• A personalized learning plan

-Danish as the teaching language
+Danish as the language of instruction

-Compared to Duolingo and Mondly
+Compared with Duolingo and Mondly

 Top five tips and tricks for Babbel – how to learn faster

-1. Use the Review Manager for repetition and better long‑term retention
+1. Use the “Review Manager” for repetition and better long‑term retention

-2. Pick conversation topics right away — learn practical language first
+2. Pick conversation topics right away—learn practical language first

 5. Combine Babbel with listening and video for extra impact